albertkawmi/albertkawmi.github.io/_posts/2016-02-02-heroes-of-functional-programming.md

     - learning
 ---

-Here a few individuals from whom I've learned a great deal about functional programming (and about programming in general).
+A short list of individuals from whom I've learned a great deal about functional programming (and about programming in general).

 # Fun, Fun, Function